 Where is this information stored?

-Pathways information is currently stored on Amazon Web Services, which is located in the United States and in Canada.
+Pathways information is currently stored on Amazon Web Services located in Canada.

 What steps are taken to ensure that personal information provided by physicians and clinics is properly safeguarded?